lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 (e.g., a reacting minion must be ready and unlocked).
 "Always on" effects are still on while the power card is locked.

+Ⓡ A Power's reaction effect can be used only when reactions can be used.
+`On the Qui Vive` can be used to enable a tapped Imbued to use the reaction effect.
+Similarly, `Blind Spot` would prevent an Imbued from using the reaction effect.

 ### 4. Terms and Icons

 - **Imbued**: a new minion type which counts as a mortal ally.